 Alternative Polyadenylation Directs Tissue Specific miRNA Targeting in Caenorhabditis elegans Somatic Tissues.
 Genetics 2017 Genetics.116.196774.

 Comparative RNA-Seq analysis reveals pervasive tissue-specific alternative polyadenylation in Caenorhabditis elegans intestine and muscles.
 BMC Biology 2015 Jan 20

 Analysis of C. elegans intestinal gene expression and polyadenylation by fluorescence-activated nuclei sorting and 3'-end-seq.
 Nucleic Acids Res.
 2012 Jul 40(13):6304-18

 Regulation of mRNA translation and stability by microRNAs Annu Rev Biochem.
 2010;79:351-79.

 The 3'UTRome website has been moved to ASU

-The UTRome Project is currently funded by the School of Life Sciences at Arizona State University
+The UTRome Project is currently funded by the National Institute of General Medical Sciences (NIH/NIGMS R01 GM118796), and the School of Life Sciences at Arizona State University